 Colorful tropical fish, shy sea turtles, playful dolphins – these are the types of sea creatures you’d expect to find swimming in the turquoise waters of The Bahamas.
 You might not expect to see pigs on this list.
-Surprise!
-The Bahamas is home to swimming pigs – and they love making friends with visitors!
+Surprise—The Bahamas is home to swimming pigs!
 In recent years, the famous swimming pigs have been visited by celebrities such as Gabrielle Union and Amy Schumer, and they even appeared on an episode of The Bachelor.

 Here’s your guide to our famous swimming swine.
-Learn where they came from, how they spend their time, and how you can get up close and personal with these friendly creatures during your Bahamas vacation.
+Learn where they came from, how they spend their time, and how you can visit these friendly creatures during your Bahamas vacation.

 Where did the swimming pigs come from?

 There are a few theories about where the pigs came from, although nobody knows their origin for sure.
 One popular theory is that pigs were left on the beach by a group of sailors who planned to use them for food.
 The sailors left and never returned, and the lucky pigs were left to their own devices.
 Other people speculate that the pigs swam to shore from a shipwreck and ate excess food dumped by passing ships in order to survive.

 A third possibility is that locals relocated the pigs to the island of Big Major Cay in anticipation of a slowdown in the economy during the Gulf War.
 Some residents were concerned about getting food supplies to The Bahamas from the US if the war continued, so they planned to start a livestock farm to feed the people on Staniel Cay in case of an emergency.
 As the pigs grew bigger, the story goes, they broke out of their pen and started roaming around the beach.